CentML/flexible-inference-bench/README.md

     * `error`: Error message
 * `inputs`: List of `[prompt string, input tokens, expected output tokens]`
 * `tokenizer`: Tokenizer name
+* `stream`: Indicate if the generated tokes were streamed or not

 ### Data Postprocessors
 Below is a description of the data postprocessors.